 Once you make it to the top of this pitch there will usually be another snowfield above.
 The rock may be wet from melting snow.
 You can climb around it to the right on 3rd class rock.
 From there the route traverses toward the right side of the summit ridge.
 There is a climber's trail leading to it.
 From the top of the ridge you get your first view of the Teton Peaks and Cascade Canyon.

-Go south along the narrow exposed ridgeline.
-You will be able to see straight down the west face.
+From here, continue traveling south along the narrow exposed ridgeline.
+You will be able to see down the west face of the mountain.
 You can't see the top of the mountain until it is right in front of you.
 It is a spectacular summit that has room for one person.
 The view of Mount Owen and the north face of the Grand is one of the best in the Tetons.

 The preferred descent is back down the east face.
 If you are doing a traverse with Mount Owen then your descent is west.
 From the summit, scramble back down to the top of the gully.
 You can down climb the more solid and steep rock to the north or the loose but easier rock in the gully.
 Some people choose to rappel this instead of down climbing it.
 The hike down the east face route is hard on the knees and legs but is easy once you get back down to the trail.